prank855/SDL_Learn-01/readme.md

 press f5 in vscode to debug and run program

 run "publish.bat" to export program into the "publish/" folder

-    - 7zip file, and a loose folder
+    - generates a 7zip file, and a loose folder